 While Governments have the duty to protect individuals against human rights abuses by third parties, businesses are increasingly recognizing their legal, moral and commercial need to respect human rights.
 Today, businesses are subject to closer scrutiny of their impacts on people and the planet.
 Companies that focus on respecting human rights — and cultivate positive relationships with their stakeholders — can help ensure their business’ continued growth and social license to operate.

 The Human Rights Principles (Principles 1 and 2) of the UN Global Compact are derived from the Universal Declaration of Human Rights.
 We call on companies to respect and support internationally-proclaimed human rights and to ensure they are not complicit in human rights abuses.
 Before us is a unique opportunity to create a more equitable and sustainable society.
 The global business community can and must answer the call and stand up for human rights.

 Businesses have minimum responsibilities to meet to respect human rights.
-They must act with due diligence to avoid infringing the rights of others.
-This means they must address any negative human rights impacts related to their business.
+They must act with due diligence to avoid infringing the rights of others, which includes addressing any negative human rights impacts related to their business.
 They must also abide by international standards and avoid causing or contributing to adverse human rights impacts through their activities and relationships.

 Beyond these minimum requirements, companies can make voluntary, positive contributions to support human rights.
 For example, they can create diverse and inclusive workplaces, invest in communities and public policy advocacy, and engage employees and communities to promote collective action.
-While these types of actions to support human rights are encouraged, they do not substitute basic respect for human rights.
+While these types of actions to support human rights are encouraged, they do not substitute for nor do they offset respect for human rights.